alfonsomt/vamphyre/README.md

 **-g**, Directory with genome files, must be in individual files in fasta format.
 Other formats are not allowed.

 ### Genomes with contigs
-In case that your genomes contains contigs you must run the following script, before run any other script.
+In case that your genomes contain contigs you must run the following script, before run any other script.

 ```
 prepare_contigs.py -g Genome_dir